Objective

 Research: (100 pts)

-Research three (3) examples of a 360 Virtual Tour similar to the project you intend to create.
+Comparative Research: Find three (3) examples of an online video series similar to the one you intend to create.
 They should be similar in subject or creative approach.
-Create a document outlining the following:
+Create a document in the following format outlining the following:

-• The Objective: should include what the audience should be able to know, learn, or do after using the example.
+- Objective: include what the audience should be able to know, learn, or do after using the example.
 “I don’t know” is not an example of an answer.

-• The Audience: This should include age, gender, geographic location, socioeconomic level, media, device use, etc. “Not sure” is not an example of an answer.
+- Audience: include age, gender, geographic location, socioeconomic level, media and device use, etc. “Not sure” is not an example of an answer.
+You must include citations for your demographic sources.

 Delivered to D2L as an MS Word document (PDF or Pages documents will not be accepted, no exceptions.)

-• Create a detailed outline of the content and/or storyboard that includes sketches of the visuals, text, and other appropriate content.
+- Create a detailed outline of the content and/or storyboard, including sketches of the visuals, text, and other appropriate content.

 Use this Project Brief template.
 The filename should be LASTNAME_PROJECTNAME_brief.